devdigital/tson/README.md

 # Terse Single Object Notation (TSON)

-Terse Single Object Notation is a format for defining a single object one or more properties, including support for nested properties.
+Terse Single Object Notation is a format for defining a single object with one or more properties, including support for nested properties.

 ## Installation